 If you're having trouble withdrawing your money beyond the stated fund restrictions, you can complain.

-If your money is in a frozen fund and you're finding it hard to pay your regular bills, you may be able to sell some of your units under a hardship category.
-You'll generally only be able to receive a hardship payment in one of the following situations:
+If your money is in a frozen fund and you're finding it hard to pay your regular bills, you may be able to withdraw some, or all, of your money.

-- you cannot meet reasonable and immediate family living expense
+- you cannot meet reasonable and immediate living expense

-- on compassionate grounds (for example, medical costs for serious illness)
+- you’re applying under compassionate grounds (for example, medical costs for serious illness)

 - you have suffered permanent incapacity